Temperature: Kinetic theory approach

 The magnitude of the kelvin is now defined in terms of kinetic theory, derived from the value of the Boltzmann constant.

 Kinetic theory provides a microscopic account of temperature for some bodies of material, especially gases, based on macroscopic systems' being composed of many microscopic particles, such as molecules and ions of various species, the particles of a species being all alike.
 It explains macroscopic phenomena through the classical mechanics of the microscopic particles.
 The equipartition theorem of kinetic theory asserts that each classical degree of freedom of a freely moving particle has an average kinetic energy of k_{B}T/2 where k_{B} denotes the Boltzmann constant.
 The translational motion of the particle has three degrees of freedom, so that, except at very low temperatures where quantum effects predominate, the average translational kinetic energy of a freely moving particle in a system with temperature T will be 3k_{B}T/2.

 Molecules, such as oxygen (O2), have more degrees of freedom than single spherical atoms: they undergo rotational and vibrational motions as well as translations.
 Heating results in an increase of temperature due to an increase in the average translational kinetic energy of the molecules.
 Heating will also cause, through equipartitioning, the energy associated with vibrational and rotational modes to increase.
 Thus a diatomic gas will require more energy input to increase its temperature by a certain amount, i.e. it will have a greater heat capacity than a monatomic gas.

-As noted above, the speed of sound in a gas can be calculated from the molecular character of the gas, from its temperature and pressure, and from the value of the Boltzmann constant.
+As noted above, the speed of sound in a gas can be calculated from the gas's molecular character, temperature, pressure, and the Boltzmann constant.
 Taking the value of the Boltzmann constant as a primarily defined reference of exactly defined value, a measurement of the speed of sound can provide a more precise measurement of the temperature of the gas.

 It is possible to measure the average kinetic energy of constituent microscopic particles if they are allowed to escape from the bulk of the system, through a small hole in the containing wall.
 The spectrum of velocities has to be measured, and the average calculated from that.
 It is not necessarily the case that the particles that escape and are measured have the same velocity distribution as the particles that remain in the bulk of the system, but sometimes a good sample is possible.